kestenbaum/awd-book-challenge/README.md

 ### Rest-API

 The REST-API is available at https://www.npmjs.com/package/bookmonkey-api.
 Follow the instructions to start the api server on your local machine.
+Or use `npx bookmonkey-api`

 ### Templates